 Check website Reviews

-In real world, if you want to know if the person is trustworthy or not, ask others about him, right?
+In the real world, if you want to know if the person is trustworthy or not, ask others about him, right?

-Same is the case with websites
+The same is the case with websites

 Just search the website’s name online and you should find reviews about it.